-At theatre group visits the school each year so that the children will have the opportunity to enjoy live performances.
+A theatre group visits the school each year so that the children have the opportunity to enjoy live performances.
 Through concerts, musical productions and class assemblies all children are involved in performing to audiences.

 Emphasis is placed on the teaching of mathematical skills and strategies to ensure that children become fluent in the fundamentals of mathematics; are able to reason mathematically; and can solve problems by applying their mathematical knowledge.
 We use a mastery curriculum so that children have the opportunity to develop confidence with mathematical concepts and ideas before moving forward in their learning.
 Through the use of concrete, pictorial and abstract representations children are given opportunities to deepen their understanding.

 The science curriculum provides children with a progression of skills in observation, prediction, hypothesising, fair testing, seeking and recording evidence, interpreting results and drawing conclusions.
 The wide range of practical scientific investigations and demonstrations that the children experience are designed to help them develop a wide knowledge of scientific principles that helps them make sense of everything around them.